davarbla/audits/solo/md/MoleculeVesting-security-review.md

 ## Discussion

-**davarbla consulting:** Acknowledged, as the team listed in the protocol docs that such tokens won't be supported.
+**Davarbla Consulting:** Acknowledged, as the team listed in the protocol docs that such tokens won't be supported.

 # [M-02] Insufficient input validation in function `createVestingSchedule`